awsdocs/amazon-redshift-management-guide/doc_source/jdbc20-configuration-options.md

 + **Default Value** – None
 + **Data Type** – String

-The IAM role you want to assume during the connection to Amazon Redshift\.
+The IAM role that you want to assume during the connection to Amazon Redshift\.

 This parameter is optional\.